Skip to Content

 Note

-After API creation, the environment cannot be changed.
+After API creation, you cannot change the environment.
 To move an API between environments, you can clone the API or export and import the API in another environment.

 Note

-When unselected, data passed through API requests and responses is not encrypted and can be intercepted and viewed by others.
+When disabled, data passed through API requests and responses is not encrypted and can be intercepted and viewed by others.
 This could potentially expose sensitive information.

 Warning